al-berger/AFC/README.md

 A A B A A B A A B ...
 ```

-**delays**: (_default_: `[0]`) a list of times (in seconds) defining how long is the silence between playing streams.
+**delays**: (_default_: `[0]`) a list of times (in seconds) defining how long should be the silence between playing streams.
 The number of delays must be the same as the number of streams.
 Each delay ѕpecifies the pause between the stream with the same index in the list and the next one.

 Example of a flow object: